richardk100/Bank-Customer-Churn-Prediction-Model/README.md

 # Bank-Customer-Churn-Prediction-Model
-# Bank Customer Churn Prediction

 ## Project Overview
 This project focuses on designing and training a neural network model to predict customer churn for a bank.
 The model identifies customers likely to leave within the next six months based on their attributes.
-The primary goal is to maximize accuracy and F1-score.
+The primary goal is to maximize accuracy and F1 score.

 ## Dataset
 The dataset contains 10,000 samples with 14 features, including: